mjjstockman/hull-college/TESTING.md

     <img src="assets/images/testing/award-stacked.avif" alt="Screenshot of courses section">

-2. As a potential student, I want to see some general "about" text, so I can confirm that I am on the correct site for my needs.
+**2. As a potential student, I want to see some general "about" text, so I can confirm that I am on the correct site for my needs.**

    - The about section contains a paragraph of introductory text, letting the user quickly understand the purpose of the site.

     <img src="assets/images/testing/about-intro-section.avif" alt="Screenshot of about introduction section">

-3. As a potential student, I want to see facts and figures on student satisfaction, so I can gauge whether I want to enroll.
+**3. As a potential student, I want to see facts and figures on student satisfaction, so I can gauge whether I want to enroll.**

    - The about section contains information on the student satisfaction.

     <img src="assets/images/testing/about-student-satisfaction-section.avif" alt="Screenshot of student satisfaction section">

-4. As a potential student, I want to be able to contact the college so that I can ask any questions I have.
+**4. As a potential student, I want to be able to contact the college so that I can ask any questions I have.**

    - The contact section has a form to send the college a questions/messages.